WESTMORLAND CRICKET LEAGUE RULES

 In Under 13’s teams will be of 11 players.

-In Under 16’s and Under 19’s teams will be of 8 players, however Clubs may contact their
+In Under 16’s and Under 19’s teams will be of 8 players, however Clubs may

 20 If the weather delays the start of a match the umpires may reduce the length of each innings, by agreement prior to the start of the match, but no match for League points shall consist of less than 12 overs per innings.
 In a game less than 20 overs per innings the limitation on the number of overs per bowler shall remain the same as in matches of full length.
 If a match is curtailed for any reason it shall be regarded as "abandoned" even if the team batting second have completed more than 12 overs.